gengjia0214/AIRoti/README.md

 This project is conducted at the University of Miami. __This repo is only for hosting the project blogs.__

 Currently, the dataset and the full src code of this project are __NOT__ open for public.
 However, some of the toolbox developed for this project can be accessed via separated repo as following.

-You could also visit https://gengjia0214.github.io/AIRoti/ to check the blogs about this projects.
+You could also visit the [project website](https://gengjia0214.github.io/AIRoti/) to check the up-to-date blogs about this projects.

 ## Genetic Algorithm Based Feature Construction